Zhvanets: History

 In the autumn of 1653, the troops of John II Casimir Vasa and Bohdan Khmelnytsky met near the city during Khmelnytsky Uprising resulting in the Siege of Zhvanets.
+As a result, a peace treaty was signed between the two sides.
 In 1672, Ottoman Sultan Mehmed IV invaded and seized the town.
 The castle was converted into a prison for captive Poles, including merchants from Kamieniec Podolski, thus, during the Battle of Chocim of 1673, it was destroyed by the order of John III Sobieski.
 During the Polish–Ottoman War of 1683–1699, John III Sobieski returned to Żwaniec in 1684, and the armies of Great Crown Hetman Stanisław Jan Jabłonowski and Lithuanian Great Hetman Kazimierz Jan Sapieha joined forces there.
 After the Polish victory in the war, the return of Żwaniec to Poland was confirmed in 1699.

 After the war, the devastated border town was re-settled by newcomers from Przemyśl and Sanok, Armenians from Kamieniec Podolski and Greeks from Chocim, with the latter two groups specializing in trade.
+In 1768-1769 Zhvanets was the site of a battle between Bar Confederation and Russian troops.
 The town was visited by King Stanisław August Poniatowski in 1781.

+Starting from the late 18th century, Zhvanets suffered a period of decline.
 The town was annexed by Russia in the Second Partition of Poland in 1793.
 A customs chamber was established in the town, which was abolished in 1812.
 The town was visited by Emperors Alexander I of Russia and Nicholas I of Russia in 1818 and 1843, respectively.